 Replica golf courses are few and far between, if for no other reason that some golf traditionalists thumb their nose at the idea.
 With World Tour, located just a few miles from 10 mainstream options, there was little to say that 18 holes mimicking some of the best from around the globe would function as hoped.
 How Mel Graham dipped and dived around those holes, though, can be deemed a success.
 Players start out in Scotland, before moving to North Carolina, Florida, Texas and Louisiana – all in the first five holes.
 There’s an imitation Swilcan Burn on No. 9 – patterned after St. Andrews’ famed 18th – and a trek through Amen Corner. (pictured right)

 FOUNDERS CLUB, PAWLEYS ISLAND

-In 2018, Founders Club celebrated its 10th anniversary, and the party to follow will be well-deserved.
-As it stands, the track loaded with natural beach sand gives players something unlike anywhere else on the Grand Strand.
+Founders Club is loaded with natural beach sand gives players something unlike anywhere else on the Grand Strand.
 Not all that long ago, however, the property was a desolate piece of land where another club had eventually fallen enough out of favor to warrant its closing.
 The Sea Gull Golf Club, opened in 1966, could no longer sustain its southernmost distinction against some of the new-age choices closer to the central portion of Myrtle Beach.
 It means all that much more for Founders Club, which was built atop Sea Gull and has twice earned a top-30 statewide nods from the South Carolina Golf Course Ratings Panel. (top photo)